aeturrell/coding-for-economists/reading-and-writing.md

 This code assumes that python is being executed in a directory that has a subdirectory 'path', which has a subdirectory 'to', inside which is 'data.csv'.
 Why are we using `os.path.join(...)` instead of just passing `pd.read_csv('path/to/data.csv'))`?
 The answer is that paths are not all alike; they're different on Linux/Mac and Windows.
 By saying `os.path.join` we tell Python to figure out how to create a path from the folder names.

+TODO: Change this to use pathlib.
+There are introductory videos to pathlib and its use available [here](https://calmcode.io/pathlib/do-not-hardcode.html).

 ### Reading data from lots of files

 Quite often, you have a case where you need to read in data from many files at once.
 There are two tools that will help with this: glob and concatenate.